dzjxzyd/UniDL4BioPep_web_server/README.md

 It is worthing noting, AWS AppRunner can only support keras 2 and tensorflow < 2.16. because of the compability problem, the model here can only work with the keras2 tensorflow < 2.16, if your environment is keras 3 and tensorflow >= 2.16, you can download models at https://github.com/dzjxzyd/UniDL4BioPep_web_server_keras_3/tree/main

-a potential bug, might occur, if you are using tensorflow==2.12.2, some of the model you might not be able to load them. you can upgrade your tensorflow to tensorflow==2.15.0; it will be solved.

 Running this server locally is very easy.

 ```